tredly/container-symphonycms/README.md

 ### Changing the container name

-By default, the container name is `container-mariadb`.
+By default, the container name is `container-symphony2`.
 Change this by editing `containerName` in the `Tredlyfile` prior to building this container.

-### Allowing conncetions to MySQL from outside

-To enable connections in to MySQL, add `tcpInPort=53306` to your Tredlyfile under the `## FIREWALL` section.

 ## Usage